Hero: Psychology

 Bust of Nelson Mandela erected on London's South Bank.
 Mandela is widely considered a global hero for his role in opposing the apartheid system and inaugurating a multiracial democracy.

 Social psychology has begun paying attention to heroes and heroism.
 Zeno Franco and Philip Zimbardo point out differences between heroism and altruism, and they offer evidence that observer perceptions of unjustified risk play a role above and beyond risk type in determining the ascription of heroic status.

 Psychologists have also identified the traits of heroes.
-Elaine Kinsella and her colleagues have identified 12 central traits of heroism, which consist of brave, moral integrity, conviction, courageous, self-sacrifice, protecting, honest, selfless, determined, saves others, inspiring, and helpful.
-Scott Allison and George Goethals uncovered evidence for "the great eight traits" of heroes consisting of wise, strong, resilient, reliable, charismatic, caring, selfless, and inspiring.
+Elaine Kinsella and her colleagues have identified 12 central traits of heroism, which consist of bravery, moral integrity, conviction, courage, self-sacrifice, protecting, honesty, selflessness, determination, saving others, inspiring others, and helpfulness.
+Scott Allison and George Goethals uncovered evidence for "the great eight traits" of heroes consisting of wisdom, strength, resilience, reliability, charisma, caring, selflessness, and inspiring others.
 These researchers have also identified four primary functions of heroism.
 Heroes give us wisdom; they enhance us; they provide moral modeling; and they offer protection.

 An evolutionary psychology explanation for heroic risk-taking is that it is a costly signal demonstrating the ability of the hero.
 It may be seen as one form of altruism for which there are several other evolutionary explanations as well.

 Roma Chatterji has suggested that the hero or more generally protagonist is first and foremost a symbolic representation of the person who is experiencing the story while reading, listening, or watching; thus the relevance of the hero to the individual relies a great deal on how much similarity there is between them and the character.
 Chatterji suggested that one reason for the hero-as-self interpretation of stories and myths is the human inability to view the world from any perspective but a personal one.